Fate has a funny way of bringing people together. Such was the case with us: Sabine and Nadine.

 We are proud to embark on this new adventure together.
 While we’ve both moved on from our expat lives in China, we will forever have the memories we made together, as well as the anticipation of those still awaiting creation.

 We hope you enjoy the stories behind each item, as the materials have been sourced through our myriad of shared experiences.
-And of course, we hope you enjoy the items themselves, each of which is handmade.
-They are made for you…by friends that rhyme.
+And of course, we hope you enjoy the items themselves, each of which is handmade and just about as unique as you are.